puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

  ![Legal notice text original value][legal_notice_text_values]

-Also, if you reboot your Windows machine, you will see the legal caption and text before you log in again.
+If you reboot your Windows machine, you will see the legal caption and text before you log in again.

-> You have created a new class from scratch and used it to manage registry settings on your Window server.
+> You have created a new class from scratch and used it to manage registry settings on your Windows server.

 Using a Site Module
 -----

 Many users create a "site" module.
-Instead of describing smaller units of a configuration, the classes in a site module describe **a complete configuration** for a given _type_ of machine.
+Instead of describing smaller units of a configuration, the classes in a site module describe a complete configuration for a given _type_ of machine.
 For example, a site module might contain:

 * A `site::basic` class, for nodes that require security management but haven't been given a specialized role yet.
 * A `site::webserver` class for nodes that serve web content.
 * A `site::dbserver` class for nodes that provide a database server to other applications.

 Site modules hide complexity so you can more easily divide labor at your site.
 System architects can create the site classes, and junior admins can create new machines and assign a single "role" class to them in the console.
-In this workflow, the console controls **policy,** not fine-grained implementation.
+In this workflow, the console controls policy, not fine-grained implementation.

 * **On the puppet master,** create the `/etc/puppetlabs/puppet/modules/site/manifests/basic.pp` file, and edit it to contain the following: